callstack-internal/with-react-native-oss-notice/README.md

 This tool is split into 2 parts:
 - a library that lets you display native screen with a list of all dependencies and their licenses
-- a [config plugin](https://docs.expo.dev/config-plugins/introduction/?redirected) (for Expo projects) and a [custom cli plugin](https://github.com/react-native-community/cli/blob/main/docs/plugins.md) (for bare RN projects)
+- a [config plugin](https://docs.expo.dev/config-plugins/introduction/?redirected) (for Expo projects) and a [custom community cli plugin](https://github.com/react-native-community/cli/blob/main/docs/plugins.md) (for bare RN projects)

 ### I want to generate licenses in my Expo project <a name="usage-expo"></a>